The 5 Types of Keyword Matches on Google Ads

-For every keyword added to your Google Ads account, it is possible to choose one of five different match types: exact, phrase, broad, broad match modifier, or negative.
+For every keyword added to your Google Ads account, it is possible to choose one of four different match types: exact, phrase, broad, broad, or negative.
 Depending on the type you select, your ad will pop up in Google results when a person searches for a query that is either specifically or more broadly related to your keyword.

 In other words, the more targeted your keyword match is, the fewer searches that will apply (and smaller the audience).
 Conversely, the less targeted your match type is, the more searches that will apply (and greater your reach).
+Finding the proper balance between reach and relevance is often the key to maximizing your pay-per-click return on investment.
 Learn more about each of the Google Ad keyword match options in the numbered sections below.

 1. Exact Match